There is so much to love about RMW reader Kirsty’s and her husband Findlay’s big day that I’m at a loss where to start.

 Perseverance for Pretty

-I also handmade our orders of service – which included a little map that Kristen drew for us giving walking directions to the golf club from the church ( thanks again to RMW’s Rebecca for the idea!) – personalised menu/place names, table plan, table names and activity packs to keep the little ones busy.
+I also handmade our orders of service – which included a little map that Kristen drew for us giving walking directions to the golf club from the church – personalised menu/place names, table plan, table names and activity packs to keep the little ones busy.

 The stationery took FOREVER to make because there were so many fiddly steps involved: designing, printing, gluing, cutting, folding, tying, stamping, writing (multiply by 140 guests…).
 I came really close to throwing everything out the window on several occasions, but I’m so glad I persevered – we literally put our own personal stamp on everything, and it was so satisfying to see it all finished and looking fantastic on the day.